ConSol/sakuli/docs/manual/testdefinition/sakuli-api.md

 **Returns**:  - the [Region](#Region) or NULL on errors.
 **Example**
-Press and release the right mouse button vor 3 seconds on a specified region:
+Press and release the right mouse button for 3 seconds on a specified region:
 ```
 var region = new Region().find("your-pattern.png");
 region.mouseDown(MouseButton.RIGHT).sleep(3).mouseUp(MouseButton.RIGHT);